ghostdevv/website/src/pages/posts/build-a-cross-platform-app-with-tauri.md

 [Tauri](https://tauri.studio/) proves that building fast, lightweight, and portable desktop applications doesn't have to come at a cost.
 Developers traditionally reach for tools like [Electron](https://www.electronjs.org/), which powers some of the most popular desktop apps around such as VSCode, Spotify, and Discord.
 However, newer tools such as [Tauri](https://tauri.studio/) are changing how we think about bringing the Web to our desktops.
 Tauri is powered by Rust which is a big reason why it's so fast and lightweight.

 In this post, we will be creating a simple file reading app with Svelte and Tauri.
-I chose Svelte here as it's my favourite frontend framework however you can use whatever web stack you like!
+I chose Svelte for the frontend here as it's my favourite framework, however you can use whatever web stack you like!

 !
 MAYBE INSERT GIF OF APP HERE